-This Official Statement, which includes the cover page and inside cover page hereof and the appendices attached hereto, provides certain information in connection with the issuance by the City of Gainesville, Florida ("Gainesville" or the "City") of its \$ Utilities System Revenue Bonds, 2012 Series A (the "2012 Series A Bonds").
-The City's mailing address is Utilities Administration Building, Post Office Box 147117, Gainesville, Florida 32614-7117.
-The City can be reached by telephone at (352) 334-3400.
+This Official Statement, which includes the cover page and inside cover page hereof and the appendices attached hereto, provides certain information in connection with the sale by the City of Gainesville, Florida (the "City") of its (a) \$\\\\\\ Utilities System Revenue Bonds, 2014 Series A (the "2014 Series A Bonds") and (b) \$\\\\\\ Utilities System Revenue Bonds, 2014 Series B (the "2014 Series B Bonds" and together with the 2014 Series A Bonds, the "2014 Series A/B Bonds").
+Definitive copies of all reports and documents not reproduced in this Official Statement may be obtained from the Utilities Administration Building, Post Office Box 147117, STA.
+A-138, Gainesville, Florida 32614-7117, Attention: Utilities Attorney.